 Instructor: Bob Potter

-Through a wide range of visual images, videos, profiles of the artists, and historical context, this course will explore the artists, the subjects they painted and photographed, and the changing historical events and artistic movements that influenced society and the art of portraiture over the past 300 years.
-The program will also include a Syllabus of recommended reading, relevant films, and online sources of information for class discussion.
+Through a wide range of visual images, profiles of the artists, and historical context, this course will explore the artists, the people they painted and photographed, and the changing historical events and artistic movements that influenced society and the art of portraiture over the past 300 years.
+The program will also include recommended reading lists, relevant films, and online sources of information for class discussion.
 Attendees of Potter’s 2017 portraiture series will have the opportunity to learn more and revisit images from the past.

 Bob Potter is a graduate of Syracuse University’s School of Visual and Performing Arts.
 He spent his early career as an art director and creative director for leading media companies including Scholastic Magazines, Time Warner, and National Geographic.
 He helped create an innovative art therapy program for Save The Children, was a corporate development officer for the National Gallery of Art in Washington, DC, and headed all marketing and communications for the Mystic Seaport Museum.
-Most re-cently, he launched a professional development program for art students at the Lyme Academy College of Fine Arts and is a docent at the Yale Center For British Art.
-He and his wife Jeanne, who is an artist, live in Old Lyme, Connecticut.
+Most recently, he launched a professional development program for art students at the Lyme Academy College of Fine Arts and is a docent at the Yale Center For British Art.